cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 The **Defaults** tab screen defines the default services and provider, and optionally a cluster wide image type or hardware type, to use when a cluster is initially created.
 The provider, hardware type, and image type can be selected from the drop down menu among those defined in their corresponding sections.
-The 'Config' field allows the user to specify additional custom configurations in a JSON-formatted input (for more information, see :doc:`Macros </guide/admin/macros>`).
+The 'Config' field allows the admin to specify cluster configuration as JSON-formatted input.
+Generally, all service configuration setting should go in this section.
+Configuration is consumed as is, except for some macros which allow you to reference other nodes in the cluster (for more information, see :doc:`Macros </guide/admin/macros>`).

 .. figure:: catalog-screenshot-4.png
     :align: center